-In Charlottesville, Memorials And Heavy Police Presence On Rally Anniversary
+'We Are Resilient:' Memorials, Heavy Police Presence Mark Charlottesville Anniversary

 In downtown Charlottesville, Va., authorities are limiting car and pedestrian traffic, dozens of police in riot gear are patrolling a park in the city's center and some residents have left town in case the weekend turns violent.